Table of Contents (TOC)

 Initially, I planned a complex solo itinerary of taxi & bus rides from Nawalgar, India to Fatehpur & Mandawa 'painted house' villages over 2-3 days.

 My hotel owner introduced a tour guide with a motorcycle who took me to all 3 'painted house' towns, dozens of painted houses and several ‘privileged’ private interiors of still occupied houses.
-Rare treat.
+His rare-access treat.
 Splendid choice!

 E. Motorcycle or bike rental: